Jerdah/ImageCraft/README.md

 ### **Training**
 The training pipeline uses the following setup:

-- **Freezing Strategy**: Initially, only the GPT decoder is trained while the ViT encoder remains frozen.
+- **Freezing Strategy**: Initially, only the Gemma decoder is trained while the SigLIP encoder remains frozen.
 Later epochs unfreeze the ViT for end-to-end fine-tuning.
 - **Metrics**: Training loss and test loss are monitored along with perplexity, which measures the quality of text predictions.

 To train the model from scratch: